 - If you are buying a ready-made outfit and it needs adjusting, make sure you use a reputable tailor.
 You don’t want to ruin your outfit by cheap craftsmanship.

 - Co-ordinate your accessories from shoes, handbags to the colour of your eyeshadow so that it all ‘connects’ as a well thought out theme.

 - Look at outfit colours that you like and feel comfortable with because you are the one who is going to wear it on the day!
 Keeping in with traditional colours can give you scope for adding other colours to your theme; since the reds, pinks and cerise colours all give a wonderful heritage feel to your outfit should you want that look.

 - DO go for make-up bridal trials.
 Take all if not part of your outfit.
-Last thing you want is your make up not matching your fabulous outfit you have taken time, effort and cost on.
+The last thing you want is your makeup not matching your fabulous outfit you have taken time, effort and cost on.

 - Very important to go for pre-wedding shoots.
 You can co-ordinate your make up trial the same day.
 At least you can see what you will look like with the make-up used by your chosen make-up artist.
 Also you and your partner can bond with the photographer.
 This will help on the big day.
 Pictures will not look ‘too stiff’ and will be more natural and artistic.

 - If you are having brides maids and groomsmen, co-ordinate the colour of the outfits for both sides and make sure that they do not clash with both your outfit or your partner’s attire (same can be said about the bride and groom’s mother’s outfits).

 - Flowers (if used as centre pieces on the tables ) table cloths, chairs, should also be co-ordinated with the main colours of the bride and grooms outfit.
 Hence, you create a magnificent colour theme for your special day.